Associate Professor of Landscape Architecture

 “Concrete in the Steel City.”
 VAF Paper Presentation.
 Washington DC

 “The Optimist: Baseball Themes in Bert Grimswold’s Fort Wayne Editorial Cartoons” Journal of Basebal History and Culture.
-U. of Nebraska Press.
+University of Nebraska Press.
 2008

 Outstanding Preservation Award from Historic Landmarks Foundation of Indiana for Furnas Mill Iron Bridge.
 2007.